 In these situations, a discectomy may be the only option.
 This procedure entails removing the herniated disc material that is pressing on a nerve root.
 Recent advances in discectomy surgery have produced less invasive methods as compared to traditional, open spine surgery.

 Surgeons can now access the spine by inserting a tubular retractor through a small incision.
 Using small instruments that fit through the center of the tubular retractor, the surgeon removes any necessary bone or disc material and places screws or rods through the device as needed.

 Herniated Disc Treatment in Austin

-Dr. Robert Marks, Dr. Sauman Rafii, and Dr. Ivan Chew see patients with a variety of spinal issues every day.
+Dr. Robert Marks & Dr. Sauman Rafii see patients with a variety of spinal issues every day.
 If you are experiencing pain or numbness in the lower back, neck, arms or legs, you may be suffering from a herniated disc.
 At the Diagnostic Pain Center in Austin, we specialize in safe, non-surgical treatments to alleviate pain and discomfort of the back and spine.